Skip to main content

 Discover Manly Cove from a new angle and hire a kayak from the Manly Kayak Centre or Manly Sailing.
 If you are looking for the best locations, have a read of the secret spots that you can explore by kayak.
 Explore the area on your own or join a tour for a 90 minute adventure with the team at Manly Kayak Centre.

-Have a go at Stand up paddle boarding (SUP)
+Have a go at stand-up paddleboarding (SUP)

-Hit up a local market
+Shop at a local market

 Markets are a great way to shop for local gifts and homewares in Manly.
-The weekend market, Manly Market Place runs from 10am to 5pm on the Corso and Sydney Road.
+The weekend market, Manly Market Place, runs from 10am to 5pm on the Corso and Sydney Road.
 There is a huge variety of goods on offer from eco-friendly items, artisan products, handcrafted jewellery, unique imports, vintage apparel and original art.

 Hire a bike